dbarneche/healthy_delights/AaisRecipes/Aais_recipes.md

 2. Make phodni with curry leaves, hing, red chilies and Bengali tadka.
 3. Add yogurt mixture. do not let it boil!
 Stop just as it starts boiling.

+## Chavali (black eyed peas) chi usal

+*Ingredients*: Soaked and washed Chavali (200g), two medium shallots (or one large red onion), Coriander leaves (handful), One medium tomato, Haldi, Red chilli powder, 1/3 tsp Garam masala (optional), Salt

+**Method**:
+* Roast the shallots till they are black on the outside and squishy soft inside
+* Grind together the roasted shallots, coriander leaves, and tomato
+* Heat little oil in cooker, put the ground paste, and fry till it is light brown
+* Add the chilli powder and garam masala (optional) and stir
+* Add the soaked chavali and stir well
+* Add the haldi and salt and stir
+* Close cooker and cook like you would black beans bit for 2/3 of the time

 ## Katachi Amti (typically eaten with Puran-poli)

 *Ingredients*: Chana dal (only water remaining after cooking and draining) Garlic (lasoon), grama masala, coriander leaves (kothimbir), salt

 **Method**: Heat little oil in kadhai, put lasoon thechlela.
 When it becomes brown pour strained water from boiled dal, garam masala .salt, kothimbir.
 For  thickness grinfd some cooked dal and add

-## Pithala

-*Ingredients*: Besan, garlic pounded, haldi, salt, water, gr coriander, gr chillies, oil.
-Red chilly pdr.\
-**Method**: Put oil in utensil, add rai, jeera, hing.
-When it splutters lower the flame, add garlic, cut gr chillies, haldi, red chilly powder.
-Pour the water.
-Put salt.
-When starts boiling, slowly add besan.
-Keep on stirring till it makes the homogenous mixture.
-Cover & cook.
-Add gr coriander.

-## Sandgyachi Bhaji

-*Ingredients*: muthbhar sandge, 1 large onion,1\2 tsp mutton masala, salt , 2 sp peanut pdr, oil, 1 tomato

-**Method**: Fry sandge in little oil for 2 min. put oil in the pan , add little musturd, when crackles, put cut onion ,make it brown, , add cut tomato.
-Cook for sometime.
-Then add sandge, salt, peanut pdr, mix.
-Put 1cup water to cook.Cover it & cook.
-It takes 15-20 min to cook.

 # Meat/seafood dishes

 ## Pork pickle

 *Ingredients*: 1/2 kg pork, 1/4 dry coconut+ 2 tb sp sesame seeds( roasted & ground) , 1 tsp garlic ginger paste, Green Masala (1 tbsp grated ginger, 2 tbsp cut lengthwise garlic, 2 tbsp cut gr chillies lengthwise ), 1/2 tsp poppy seeds, 1/2 tsp garam masala powder, 1/2 tsp haldi, salt to taste, 1 big lemon, 1/2 cup cut gr corriander, oil.

+**Method*:**
-**Method*:** Wash pork pieces, mix with haldi, salt, g+ g paste & steam for 7 mins.
-Then fry in little oil.
+* Wash pork pieces, mix with haldi, salt, g+ g paste
+* Cook in pressure cooker for 7 mins.
+* Fry in little oil.
 Keep aside.
-In remining oil put poppy, then gr masala. when it is crisp, add pork & coconut sesame powder. mix .
-Lastly add garam masala, lemon juice & corriander.
+* In remaining oil put poppy, then gr masala.
+When it is crisp, add pork & coconut sesame powder.
+Mix .
+* Lastly add garam masala, lemon juice & corriander.

 *Note*: you can use goat meat instead of pork.

 ## Minal Mami's Shrimp curry